m-aqsam/flutter-functional-apps/README.md

-All My Flutter Functional Applications Repo.
+All My Flutter Functional Applications in one Repo.